hrmnjt/sttp/content/blog/2023-11-30-pbe-basics.md

 - `/blog/post1` which uses `page` template and routes to individual post.
 This is also what I suppose will be centerpiece.

-## feed, sitemap, robot.txt, 404 page
+> is there a feed, sitemap? what happens on a random url? will this appear on google search?

-Zola already solves for most of this as out-of-box options and this was simplest to solve.
+Zola already solves for most of above as out-of-box options.
 Feed, sitemap and robot.txt are default generated if configured based on documentation[^5].
 Adding these options and few lines of code in templates made it easy to finish this item from checklist.

-## Is this concluded?
+> are you done?

 There is a famous ad jingle for Pepsi which says, "Dil maaange more!", which loosely translates to infinite wishes.
 Site is functional, blogs are readable